 Canning succeeded Lord Liverpool as Prime Minister on 10 April 1827 through a coalition with the Whigs.
 Canning had become liberal as he supported the abolition of slavery and Roman emancipation.
 The name “Canningites” was coined for his ardent supporters.

 His legacy is that of the "lost leader" because he did not have enough time to accomplish much as Prime Minister.
 He died suddenly on 8 August 1827, of Pneumonia barely five months after he took office.

 Frederick John Robinson, 1st Viscount Goderich

-Frederick John Robinson was the successor of George Canning as Prime Minister serving only 130 days from August 31, 1827, to January 21, 1828.
+Frederick John Robinson was the successor of George Canning as Prime Minister.
+He was the second-shortest serving prime minister, as he served only 130 days from August 31, 1827, to January 21, 1828.
 He was born an Aristocrat and was well educated.
 He was admitted to Lincoln’s Inn in 1802 after graduating from St. John’s College in Cambridge.
-He was not admitted to the bar however and did practice law.
+He was not admitted to the bar, however, and did not practice law.

 Family Connections helped him enter into politics first as the private secretary to the Earl of Hardwicke.
 He was elected to Parliament in 1806 representing Carlow.
 He was elected as MP for Ripon a year after, a position he held until 1827.

 He was joint paymaster-general between 1813 and 1817 under Castlereagh.
 He was present when the Treaty of Paris of 1814 was negotiated.
 He reluctantly introduced the Corn Laws in Parliament.
 The laws were unpopular since they proposed stopping wheat imports to England.